theiyobosa/rlhf-experiments/README.md

 (Human Input Prompt + Rejected AI Response) -> Pretrained Embedding Model that Will be Trained -> Neural Net -> Predicted Rating of Rejected Response

 #### 1.3.
 Limitations
-I did these experiments on my personal laptop, and because of the high computational resource and the amount of time it will take to test every tweak, I decided to end the experimentation as soon as I could (I have a day job).
-As a result, you'll notices there's some overfitting in the training, I intentionally left it like this.
+I did these experiments on my personal laptop, and because of the high computational resource needed and the amount of time it will take to test every tweak, I decided to end the experimentation as soon as I could (I have a day job).
+As a result, you'll notice there's some overfitting in the training, I intentionally left it like this.
 This experiment is aimed at showing how to just train a simple RLHF model.
 I didn't have the time to continue this experiment further.